kevinbcarpenter/jz18sub/README.md

 Quickly: Transactions
 - What is it?
 Types (card/emv/web).
-- What does this have to do with when I swipe my card at the grocery store?
 - Example of credit card data transactions routing through the network.
-- Quickly demonstrate settlement pieces we re-created in our example code.
 - PCI surrounds everything we do.

 Background: Why did you do this?
 - We are addressing speed, performance, and maintainability.
 Modernizing sections of older software, we have a rewrite done as a refactor thanks to our applications being very modular.
 Single threaded Windows applications running multiple instances is inefficient.
 - The difficulty in the current system is inefficient use of resources for modern operating systems.
 We have a lot of database dependency and reliance on stored procedures.
 Further Visa/MC systems have some legacy (MML/EBCDIC) systems to integrate with.
-  - Also...
-Visa/MC specs are massive.
-Just EMV has its own books and site emvco.com and it's primarily just chip!
 - Looking at similar problems solved previous we looked for the shortest path to solutions.
 There are several libraries we were able to use to help us reach a desired impact in less time which we will show.
 - When upgrading software from the level we were, performance increases were a given.
 However, that was a bias we would find would catch us if we were not careful.
 Every line of legacy code added as a bug fix, makes it harder to translate in new code.